-On January 20, 2004, we completed the Energy Transfer transactions.
-As a part of the transactions, La Grange Energy, L.P. purchased all of the partnership interests of our general partner, U.S. Propane, L.P., and all of the member interests of U.S. Propane, L.L.C., the general partner of U.S. Propane, L.P. from subsidiaries of AGL Resources, Inc., Atmos Energy Corporation, TECO Energy, Inc. and Piedmont Natural Gas Company, Inc., for \$30 million.
-Simultaneously, La Grange Energy contributed all of its interest in La Grange Acquisition, L.P. and its subsidiaries making up Energy Transfer Company and certain related assets in exchange for \$300 million in cash less the amount of the Energy Transfer Company debt in excess of \$151.5 million, less Energy Transfer Company's accounts payable and other specified liabilities, plus agreed upon capital expenditures paid by Energy Transfer Company prior to closing, the repayment of the Energy Transfer Company debt, the issuance of 4,419,177 of our common units and 7,721,542 class D units, with a value of approximately \$433.9 million, and the issuance of 3,742,515 special units, with a value of approximately \$133.8 million.
-The purchase price and the issuance price for the common units were approved by an independent committee of the board of directors of our general partner, U.S. Propane.
+On January 20, 2004, La Grange Energy, L.P. purchased all of the partnership interests of our general partner, U.S. Propane, L.P., and all of the member interests of U.S. Propane, L.L.C., the general partner of U.S. Propane, L.P., from subsidiaries of AGL Resources, Inc., Atmos Energy Corporation, TECO Energy, Inc. and Piedmont Natural Gas Company, Inc., for \$30 million.
+Simultaneously, La Grange Energy contributed all of its interest in La Grange Acquisition, L.P. and its subsidiaries making up Energy Transfer Company and certain related assets in exchange for (i) \$300 million in cash less the amount of the Energy Transfer Company long-term debt in excess of \$151.5 million, less Energy Transfer Company's accounts payable and other specified liabilities, plus agreed upon capital expenditures paid by Energy Transfer Company prior to closing, (ii) the issuance of 4,419,177 of our common units and 7,721,542 class D units, valued at approximately \$433.9 million and (iii) the issuance of 3,742,515 special units, valued at approximately \$133.8 million.
+The purchase price and the issuance price for the common units, class D units and special units were approved by an independent committee of our board of directors.
 The issuance price for all of the units issued to La Grange Energy was \$33.40 per unit under a formula based on the average closing price of the common units on the New York Stock Exchange for the forty-five (45) day period preceding the third day prior to the signing of definitive agreements for the above described transactions on November 6, 2003.
-Concurrently with these transactions, we acquired from an affiliate of the former owners of our general partner, all of the stock of Heritage Holdings, Inc., which owns 4,426,916 of common units, for \$100 million in cash.
+Concurrently with these transactions, we acquired from an affiliate of the former owners of our general partner, all of the stock of Heritage Holdings, Inc., which owned 4,426,916 of our common units, for \$100 million in cash.